radius-project/docs/docs/content/guides/operations/kubernetes/overview/index.md

 ### Namespace mapping

-Application-scoped resources are by default generated in a new Kubernetes namespace with the name format `<envNamespace>-<appname>'`.
+Application-scoped resources are by default generated in a new Kubernetes namespace with the name format `'<envNamespace>-<appname>'`.
 This prevents multiple applications with resources of the same name from conflicting with each other.

 For example, let's take an application named `'myapp'` with a container named `'frontend'`.
 This application is deployed into an environment configured with with the `'default'` namespace.
 A Kubernetes Deployment named `'frontend'` is now deployed into the namespace `'default-myapp'`.